anaclumos/extracranial/Research/pages/Era of Invites.md

 <blockquote class="twitter-tweet">

-Not universal, but the pattern I tend to notice in successful new startup products:<br/><br/>1. never heard of this, but sounds intriguing<br/>2. really easy to try<br/>3. &quot;HOLY SHIT!&quot; in the first 2 minutes<br/>4. sustained daily usage thereafter
+Not universal, but the pattern I tend to notice in successful new startup products:

+1. never heard of this, but sounds intriguing<br/>2. really easy to try<br/>3. &quot;HOLY SHIT!&quot; in the first 2 minutes<br/>4. sustained daily usage thereafter

-&mdash; Nat Friedman (@natfriedman) <a href="https://twitter.com/natfriedman/status/1595882942508564480?ref_src=twsrc%5Etfw">November 24, 2022</a>
+&mdash; Nat Friedman (@natfriedman) [November 24, 2022](https://twitter.com/natfriedman/status/1595882942508564480?ref_src=twsrc%5Etfw)

 </blockquote>